NxPKG/khulnasoft-docs/content/dns/zone-setups/partial-setup/convert-partial-to-full.md

 It is possible to use [Universal SSL](/ssl/edge-certificates/universal-ssl/) instead, but you should consider the following:

 * Universal certificates can take at least [15 minutes](/ssl/edge-certificates/universal-ssl/enable-universal-ssl/#full-dns-setup) to be issued.
-* You should make sure to add Cloudflare nameservers to your registrar within 72 hours of the conversion process.
+* You should make sure to add Khulnasoft nameservers to your registrar within 72 hours of the conversion process.
 * Universal SSL only supports first-level subdomains.
 * To minimize downtime, it is recommended having a certificate in place beforehand.